Marklin2289/polygon-learning/markdown/pyth/PYTH_CONNECT.md

 # ⏰ Confidence interval

 Pyth publishers must supply a confidence interval because in real markets, _there is no single price for a product_ - it is constantly changing based on market activity over time.
-This is especially true for Cryptocurrency exchanges where assets can be trading at very different prices.
+This is especially true for cryptocurrency exchanges where assets can be trading at very different prices across exchanges.

 A confidence **interval** is a range of values with an upper bound and a lower bound, computed at a particular confidence **level**.